fsharp/fslang-design/preview/FS-1003-nameof-operator.md

 ```

 Here `expr` is syntactically an expression and is processed as follows:

 1. If `expr` is of the form `(expr2)` then the parentheses are ignored and `expr` is processed

 2. If `expr` is of the form `expr2 : type` then `type` is processed and `expr2` is processed using the resulting known type

 3. If `expr` is a long  identifier e.g. `id1.id2.id3` then it is resolved as either

-   a. a namespace or module

-   b. a type name

-   c. is checked as a long identifier expression (using any available known type from a type annotation)
+   a. a long identifier expression (excluding type names or type applications, and using any available known type from a type annotation), or

+   b. a type name or type application, or

+   c. a namespace or module

+The exact symbol resolution is recorded by the F# compiler and made available to F# tooling for rename-refactor, symbol search and other interactions.

 ### Naming